Take your nutrition to a level which you can maintain, step by step

 Instead: Cook/prepare your meals from scratch.
 That my sound daunting for students or people with an overloaded schedule, however it is possible.
 It’s so convenient to pick up the phone and order something?
 It’s all a question of good organisation.
 Make a meal plan for one week and go shopping for all ingredients needed that week.
 When meal time approaches you then have everything you need at home.
 Cooking itself doesn’t take longer than waiting for the pizza boy.
 Keep it simple and use lots of herbs and spices.
 There are plenty of video clips and recipes online of Jamie Oliver, Riverford Organic, Marry Berry and similar to get inspiration and an appetite for good home-made food.

-Instead: Have goats and sheep’s milk/cheese/yoghurt.
+Instead: Have goats and sheep’s milk, cheese and yoghurt.
 Overall lower this alternative dairy intake.
 If you have skin problem such as Acne avoid all dairy products completely.

 Comfort food: sweets, chocolate, biscuits, crisps, cakes, fizzy/energy drinks …

-Why: Comfort food is too high in carbs (sugar) and contains a huge amount of empty calories (no nutritional value).
-This type of food is not eaten because of real honest hunger!
+Why: Comfort food is high in carbohydrates (sugar) and high in empty calories (no nutritional benefit).
+This type of snack is not eaten out of genuine hunger!

 Instead: Replace the occasional treat or need with raspberries, nuts, 90% chocolate, goat/sheep yoghurt, cream, piece of goat/sheep cheese, slice of cold meat…Have raspberries, either cold (available frozen) or hot, mixed with plain! goat or sheep yoghurt or cream and seasoned with cinnamon.
 A piece of 90% chocolate is also fine.
 Nuts with less than 5% carbohydrate content are a healthy and tasty alternative.
 I love to roast the nuts with spices such as cardamom, chili or cayenne pepper.
-As natural sweetener you can use Stevia.
-I order my Stevia supply online at Stevia-Trade, but you can also find it at Amazon.
+As natural sweetener you can use pure Stevia.

-How: Observe where and why you get “the urge” for comfort and ignore the silent “pick me” calls from the sweet shelves in shops and petrol stations.
-Instead of fizzy drinks choose still or sparkle water, added with a piece of fresh ginger to the bottle for taste.
-Be aware that sugar is an addiction like alcohol and cigarettes and efforts in reducing/abstinence is a challenge like climbing Mount Everest.
+How: Observe where and why you have “the urge” for comfort, and ignore the silent “pick me” offers from the candy aisles in stores and petrol stations.
+Instead of fizzy drinks, try still or sparkling water with a piece of fresh ginger added to the bottle for flavor.
+Sugar, like alcohol and cigarettes, is an addiction, and efforts to reduce or abstain from it are as difficult as climbing Mount Everest.

-Why: All these as “healthy” advertised products are far too high in carbohydrates.
-Compare the carbohydrate contents of your cereals with chocolate or biscuits (see label for Nutrition Information) and decide if your cereals are healthy or comfort.
-For example the carbohydrate content based on 100g in a Snickers bar is 54.3g – Kellogs Cornflakes has 84g, Quaker Porridge Oats 60g.
-The carbohydrates are not used up over the next few hours as you either sit in a car or at a desk but aren’t constantly exercising.
-Your insulin rockets and your body transforms the excess carbohydrates into fat.
-This is the basic building block for obesity and a variety of chronic diseases.
+Why: All of these “healthy” products are significantly high in carbohydrates.
+Compare the carbohydrate amount of your cereals to that of chocolate or biscuits (check the label for Nutrition Information) to determine whether your cereals are healthy or comforting.
+For example, a Snickers bar has 54.3g of carbohydrate per 100g, whereas Kellogg’s Cornflakes has 84g and Quaker Porridge Oats has 60g.
+Carbohydrates are not depleted during the following few hours because you are either sitting in a car or at a desk and are not continually exercising.
+Your insulin levels skyrocket, and your body converts the excess carbohydrates into fat.
+This is the fundamental building block for obesity and a wide range of chronic disorders.

-Instead: Have a boosting breakfast made of starch-free vegetables, olives, proteins (egg, goats/sheep cheese or yoghurt, meat, tofu) and a good omega 3/6/9 oil.
+Instead: Eat a breakfast of starch-free veggies, olives, and proteins (egg, goats/sheep cheese or yoghurt, meat, tofu) and a good omega 3/6/9 oil.

 Starchy food: bread, pasta, rice, potatoes, fat-reduced products

-Instead: Most starchy food are side dishes and not necessary for a meal.
-Just have meals without these fillers and increase your portions of vegetable (low in starch), fresh proteins and healthy oils (omega 3/6).
-The low fat products are marketing illusions which you can easily replace with the original versions.
+Instead: Instead, most starchy foods are served as side dishes and are not required for a meal.
+Simply eliminate these fillers from your meals and boost your intake of vegetables (low in starch), fresh proteins, and healthy oils (omega 3/6).
+Low fat items are marketing tricks that can simply be replaced with the original counterparts.